HitSisOnline/FlashLearn/README.md

 - **Oct 2024**: Initial prototype for web dev coursework
 - **Nov 2024**: Added persistence and study features during semester break
 - **Dec 2024**: Final touches while learning more CSS/JS patterns
+- **Dec 2024**: Added deck deletion after realizing I needed it while using the app

 ## What I Learned
 Building this taught me vanilla JavaScript fundamentals, localStorage APIs, and responsive design.
 The biggest challenge was figuring out the deck filtering logic - took me way longer than expected!
+Also learned the importance of actually using your own software - that's how I discovered I needed deck deletion.

 ## Known Issues & Notes
 - **Safari Card Flips**: Safari sometimes has weird flip animations (need to investigate CSS transforms)